|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon cumin (ground)

 - 3 tablespoons brown sugar

-A brine with about 3% to 6% salt affects the meat in a few ways.
+- A brine with about 3 percent to 6 percent salt affects the meat in a few ways.
 The solution dissolves some of the protein structure, which makes it possible for more of the brine to penetrate the meat.
 The brine increases the water-holding capacity of the meat, making it more tender and juicier.
-The brine absorbed into the meat increases its weight as much as 10% or more, so even though meat typically loses 20% of its moisture when cooked, the absorbed brine keeps it juicier.
+The brine absorbed into the meat increases its weight as much as 10 percent or more, so even though meat typically loses 20 percent of its moisture when cooked, the absorbed brine keeps it juicier.